ETIMC/Report/typst/sections/Sprint 1.typ

   caption: [Code pulling input-pin GP13 to high.]
 ) <listing:buttonsPullUp>

 Lastly, a sister-library to _digitalio_, _analogio_ was discovered for reading analog inputs @noauthor_analog_2025.
 It was decided this library was to be used for reading the potentiometers' values.
-However, it was noted that the Picos only had three analog inputs.
+However, it was noted that the Picos only had three analog inputs @raspberry_pi_raspberry_2024-1.
 Therefore, a solution would later have to be found to connect all four potentiometers to the Pico 1s.

 == Paper prototype <sec:paperprototype>
 #subpar.grid(